yaronf/I-D/STAR/draft-ietf-acme-star.md

 To improve robustness, the next certificate MUST be made available by the ACME CA at the URL pointed by "star-certificate" at the latest halfway through the lifetime of the currently active certificate.
 It is worth noting that this has an implication in case of cancellation: in fact, from the time the next certificate is made available, the cancellation is not completely effective until the latter also expires.
 To avoid the client accidentally entering a broken state, the "next" certificate MUST be pre-dated so that it is already valid when it is published at the "star-certificate" URL.
+Note that the server might need to increase the recurrent-certificate-predate value to satisfy the latter requirement.
 For further discussion on pre-dating, see {{operational-cons-clocks}}.

 The server MUST NOT issue any additional certificates for this order beyond its recurrent-end-date.